Varigarble/optical-disc-archive-index/README.md

 # Optical Disc Archive Index

 This is an optical disc class for entering optical disc information into a pickle file.
 Class defining, sample data creation, and file creation and reading all take place when disc_object.py is run.
+The \_\_repr\_\_ method is updated based on comparison to a default disc object.
 ___
 #### Output: